Meet our team

 Journalist and communications expert

 Over the past ten years, Böbe worked for media and brands, contributed to magazines, news sites and corporate publications, and wrote stories in English, Spanish, German, and Hungarian.
-She has an MA in Communications and Cultural Studies, studied in Hungary, Spain and Argentina, and wrote her theses about the immigration museums of Barcelona and Buenos Aires and how Latin American migrants use the internet in their quest for a new home.
+She holds a master’s degree in Communications and Cultural Studies, studied in Hungary, Spain and Argentina, and wrote her theses about the immigration museums of Barcelona and Buenos Aires and how Latin American migrants use the internet in their quest for a new home.
 She is a magazine enthusiast.

 Chris Taylor